taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 {{% /column %}}
 {{% /section %}}

-Our solution therefore uses 2 modules for persisting and processing data, as follows:
+Our solution uses two modules for processing data:
+- Feeder:

-- The feeder write raw tweets into the Space (IMDG)-- The tweets are routed to their relevant partition using their ID (assumed to be globally unique).
+The **feeder** write raw tweets into the Space (IMDG)-- The tweets are routed to their relevant partition using their ID (assumed to be globally unique).
 This makes the solution scalable.

+- Processor:
-- The processor module implements the **Map** / **Reduce** algorithm that processes tweets in the Space, resulting in real-time word counts.
+The **processor** module implements the **Map/Reduce** algorithm that processes tweets in the Space, resulting in real-time word counts.
 The tweets are then moved from the Space to the historical data store.
 The processor performs the following steps:

 1. Tokenizes tweets into maps of tokens and writes them to the Space (triggered by the writing of raw tweets to the Space).
 2. Filters unwanted words from the maps of tokens and writes the filtered maps to the Space (triggered by the writing of maps of tokens to the Space).